 Some other recently re-homed dogs that are currently undergoing trials with new owners are kept on display until this period is finalised.
 Please note that any dogs featured here & held with other rescue organisations are not the responsibility of CTRF but with the rescue organisation concerned, and are merely advertised here to help Cairns in need.

-Charlie Needs A New Home
+Arnold Needs A New Home

 Baxter Needs A New Home

 BAXTER is a 3 year old wheaten male, neutered, microchipped and vaccinated.
 He has failed two re-homes, due to a couple of behavioural issues, but also mainy due to some unfortunate circumstances as follows:-